Experimental Challenges in Determining Heat Transfer Efficiency Scaling in Highly Turbulent Cryogenic Rayleigh-Benard Convection: Discussion

 where $q_{\rm B}= Q_{\rm B}/S$ denotes the heat flux applied per unit area of the bottom plate of area $S$.
 For $\Delta T_{\rm{ad}}/\Delta T \ll {\rm{Nu}}$, which is the case of our experiment, see Fig.~\ref{fig:AdVera},

 where $\gamma$ stands for the scaling exponent, Nu=Nu(Ra)$^\gamma$.
 If also other Boussinesq approximations are fulfilled, these corrections are exact.
-Relations \ref{eq:Vera1}, \ref{eq:Vera2} and \ref{eq:Vera3} have been approved in developed turbulence (Ra up to $10^7-10^8$) in fluids near and not far from critical point, specifically in cryogenic experiment with gaseous $^3$He \cite{Meyer01} and in 3D simulations of van der Waals fluid \cite{Accary}, to give some examples.
-These corrections are usually applied to raw data obtained in cryogenic RBC experiments.
+Relations \ref{eq:Vera1}, \ref{eq:Vera2} and \ref{eq:Vera3} have been approved in developed turbulence (Ra up to $10^7-10^8$) in fluids not far from critical points, specifically in cryogenic experiment with gaseous $^3$He \cite{Meyer01} and in 3D simulations of van der Waals fluid \cite{Accary}, to give some examples.
+The correction of $\Delta T$ for the adiabatic temperature gradient, commonly applied to raw data in cryogenic RBC experiments, is included in the plots of Nu(Ra) dependencies in Fig. 9.

-For the example data series used in this paper, the magnitude of adiabatic gradient and its relative importance in comparison with measured $\Delta T$ is plotted versus Ra in Fig.~\ref{fig:AdVera}.